-HOPC from ScienCell Research Laboratories are isolated from human brain tissue.
-HOPC are cryopreserved immediately after purification and delivered frozen.
-Each vial contains $>1 \times 10^6$ cells in 1 ml volume.
-HOPC are characterized by immunofluorescent method with antibodies to A2B5 and nestin.
-HOPC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HOPC are guaranteed to further culture at the conditions provided by ScienCell Research Laboratories.
+HOPC-os from ScienCell Research Laboratories are isolated from human oligodendrocyte precursor cell cultures.
+HOPC-os are cryopreserved and delivered frozen.
+Each vial contains >1 x 10^6 cells in 1 ml volume.
+HOPC-os are characterized by immunofluorescent method with antibodies to A2B5 and nestin.
+HOPC-os are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HOPC-os are guaranteed to further culture at the condition provided by ScienCell Research Laboratories.